-Indicators: Admissibil ☐ Same as reg

-1. he law provide for an appeal against a n inadmissibility decision? ⊠ Yes ⊠ Judicial ☐ No ☐ Administrative

-If yes, is it Administrative
+Indicators: Admissibili Same as reg 1. ne law provide for an appeal against a n inadmissibility decision? ⊠ Yes ⊠ Judicial ☐ No ☐ Administrative If yes, is it suspensive - Dublin transfer decisions - Other grounds ☐ Yes ⊠ Yes ⊠ No □ No

-If yes, is it suspensive

-- Dublin transfer decisions □Yes ⊠ No

-- Other grounds □ No

-An appeal against a decision to dismiss an application must be filed before the TAF within 5 working days instead of 30 days in the regular procedure.
+An appeal against a decision to dismiss an application must be filed before the Federal Administrative Court within 5 working days instead of 30 days in the regular procedure.